snok/flake8-type-checking/README.md

     ```python
     from typing import TYPE_CHECKING

+    if TYPE_CHECKING:
-    if TYPE_CHECKING:  # <-- not evaluated at runtime
+        # this code is not evaluated at runtime
         from app import something
     ```
 2. Forward references
     <br><br>
-    Which can be created like this
+    Which can be created, like this
     ```python
     class Foo:
         def bar(self) -> 'Foo':
             return Foo()
     ```

     or since [PEP563](https://www.python.org/dev/peps/pep-0563/#abstract) was implemented, like this:
     ```python
     from __future__ import annotations

     class Foo:
         def bar(self) -> Foo:
             return Foo()
     ```

-   (See [this](https://stackoverflow.com/questions/55320236/does-python-evaluate-type-hinting-of-a-forward-reference) excellent stackoverflow response explaining forward references)
+   See [this](https://stackoverflow.com/questions/55320236/does-python-evaluate-type-hinting-of-a-forward-reference) excellent stackoverflow response explaining forward references, for more context.

-The aim of this plugin is to make it easier to clean up your type annotation imports, and the forward references that then become necessary.
+The aim of this plugin is to automate the cleanup of type annotation imports, and the forward references that then become necessary.